bablokb/autobackup-service/Readme.md

 If your Linux-system automounts removable media, you should disable automounting.
 E.g. for Raspbian, you can use the default filemanager for this task.
-If you run Gnome, you can run the script `tools/gnome-disable-automount` (kindly provided by Dan Cohoon, see
+If you run Gnome, you can run the script `tools/gnome-disable-automount` (kindly provided by Don Cohoon, see
 [this issue](https://github.com/bablokb/autobackup-service/issues/2)).